 - a.
 Definition.
-An entity licensed by the State of Nevada Department of Taxation to test marijuana and marijuana products, including for potency and contaminants. - Standards.
-All independent testing laboratory facilities shall comply with the following standards. - Purpose and Intent.
+A business that is registered with the State of Nevada Department of Taxation pursuant to NRS 435A.322, as may be amended or renumbered; and acquires, possesses, delivers, transfers, transports, supplies, sells or dispenses marijuana or related supplies and educational materials to the holder of a valid registry identification card or to another medical marijuana dispensary. - Standards.
+All medical marijuana dispensary facilities shall comply with the following standards. - Purpose and Intent.
 The purpose and intent of this Section is to provide a procedure for the regulations of marijuana establishments within the City.
 These regulations are in addition to the regulations of HMC Title 4, Business Regulations and Licenses, and provide all land use regulations for marijuana establishments. - ii.
 Distance Limitations.
 Marijuana establishments shall meet the minimum separation requirements of Table 19.9.6-2, Marijuana Establishments, Minimum Separation. - iii.
 Permanent Building Required.
 Marijuana establishments shall be located in a permanent building and shall not be located in a trailer, cargo/shipping container or motor vehicle. - iv.
 Outdoor Storage Prohibited.
 Outdoor storage, including the use of cargo/shipping containers for on-site storage is prohibited.